 The Tag Manager is for creating new tags, editing existing tags, and deleting tags.
-Tags may be marked as Visible, Restricted, or Invisible.
+Tags may be made Visible and assignable by all users, Not-assignable by normal users, or Invisible to normal users.

-Visible means that all users may see, rename, and apply these tags to files and folders.
+Visible and assignable all users means that users may see, rename. and apply admin-created tags to files and folders.